On the Sample Complexity of Learning for Blind Inverse Problems: Empirical reconstruction of

-We regularize the empirical approximation of $\Cyy$ by adding $\lambda\Id$ where $\lambda \in\R^+_*$ parametrize the strength of the regularization.
-This regularization ensures the invertibility of the matrix and will allow us to balance the classical bias-variance tradeoff that appear when building such empirical estimators.
+Note that we regularize the empirical approximation of $\Cyy$ by adding $\lambda\Id$ where $\lambda \in\R^+_*$ parametrize the strength of the regularization.
+This regularization ensures the invertibility of the matrix and will allow to better balance the classical bias-variance tradeoff appearing when building such empirical estimators.

-Indeed, the error that our empirical LMMSE will make is split between an estimation error, that quantifies the distance between the empirical estimator and the ideal one (variance), and an approximation error that is due to the inherent randomness of the problem, from the noise and the forward operator, alongside the limitation of using a linear estimator (bias).
-These two error sources will be studied and discussed on their own in Section~\ref{sec:bias_error} and Section~\ref{sec:variance_error}.
+The error committed by the empirical LMMSE ( $\Expect{}{\norm{\widehat{\Lv}^\lambda_\xv\yv - \xvc + \bv }^2}$) will be split between an estimation error, that quantifies a suitable distance between the empirical estimator and the ideal one, and an approximation error due to the inherent randomness of the problem, coming from both the noise and the forward operator, alongside the limitation of using a linear estimator (bias).
+These error sources will be studied and discussed on their own in Section~\ref{sec:bias_error} and Section~\ref{sec:variance_error}, respectively.

-The approximation error is considered under a Hölder source condition, which we discuss in more depth in Section~\ref{sec:bias_error}, to ensure proper convergence rates of the problem. \begin{definition}[Hölder source condition with random singular values] We say that a distribution $\pi_\xv$ obey a source condition if
+The approximation error will be studied under a Hölder source condition, to ensure proper convergence rates of the problem. \begin{definition}[Hölder source condition with random singular values] We say that a distribution $\pi_\xv$ obey a source condition if